-- 1. Locate installation file on the CD-ROM include with the EVM or download the latest version of the software located on the AIC3105 product page.
-If downloading the software from the Ti Web site, an option is available to allow the user to be notified when the software is updated. - 2.
+- 1. Locate the installation file on the CD-ROM included with the EVM or download the latest version of the software located on the AIC3101 product page.
+If downloading the software from the TI Web site, an option is available to allow the user to be notified when the software is updated. - 2.
 Unzip the installation file by clicking on the self-extracting zip file. - 3.
-Install the EVM software by double-clicking the Setup executable and follow the directions.
-The user may be prompted to restart their computer.
+Install the EVM software by double-clicking the Setup executable file and follow the directions.
+Users may be prompted to restart their computers.

-This should install all the TLV320AIC310x software and required drivers onto their PC.
+This should install all the TLV320AIC310x software and required drivers onto the PC.